 Where projects appear

 The Projects page is the central hub for viewing and managing projects.
-You can also view projects linked to a specific household from the client or prospect page.Progress tracking
+You can also view projects linked to a specific record from its page — clients and prospects, as well as contacts and businesses, each show their projects in a Projects widget on the overview.
+A project type’s Owner kind determines whether its projects attach to a household, a contact, or a business.Progress tracking

 Each project tracks progress at two levels:- Overall progress — the percentage of all tasks across every milestone that are complete